Amir-Mol/XFoodRec/README.md

 ### 2. Hybrid Recommendation Engine
 We utilized a **Retrieve-Then-Rerank** architecture:
-1.  **Retrieval:** We use TF-IDF vectorization on ingredient lists to retrieve the top 100 candidate recipes based on content similarity.
+1.  **Retrieval:** We used TF-IDF vectorization on ingredient lists to retrieve the top 100 candidate recipes based on content similarity.
-2.  **Reranking & Explanation:** We employ an LLM (GPT-4o) to select the best 6 items and generate explanations.
+2.  **Reranking & Explanation:** We employed an LLM (GPT-4o) to select the best 6 items and generate explanations.
+With the following prompt:

-**System Prompt:**
+    System Prompt:
     "You are an AI-powered food recommendation assistant. " "You will receive a list of candidate recipes that has already been filtered by a hard-constraint " "('Never List') module to remove items that violate the user's dietary restrictions and allergies.\n\n"